Southeast Arkansas Stormwater Education

 They contracted the Cooperative Extension Service's Jefferson County office to help the public understand their role in preventing stormwater pollution and the effect people can have on water quality.

 What has the Jefferson County Extension Office done in recent years?
-Some examples:

 - Cleanups of the Bayou Bartholomew